salkhaliefah/Exam-System/README.md

 ## File Overview
- - 'ExamSystem.java' -- Main GUI application and logic for display and feedback -'QuestionInitializer.java' -- Loads and returns a list of sample questions
+ - 'ExamSystem.java' -- Main GUI application and logic for display and feedback
+  - 'QuestionInitializer.java' -- Loads and returns a list of sample questions